Veronica-MN/SQL-Portfolio/README.md

 ### Analysing the Results

+[Page 3](https://public.tableau.com/app/profile/veronica.mucha/viz/CustomerEngagement-Final/Page1) of the Dashboard shows the Top 5 most watched courses by students.
+This is rated by total minutes watched, Averagerage minutes, number of ratings and average rating.
+The Introduction to Data and Data Science course is the most popular/wached course amongst students.
+This would imply that the Data Science course is what most students are looking to embark on as a career.

 ## Analyse Employees in a Company throughout the years of 1980s to 1990s at a fictional company

 - [SQL](Business_Tasks.sql): In this project, I used a big dataset found on [github](https://github.com/datacharmer/test_db/tree/master?tab=readme-ov-file) to Perform data analysis and answer 4 business questions combining SQL and Tableau [visualisations](https://public.tableau.com/app/profile/veronica.mucha/vizzes)